ImperialCollegeLondon/PyProBE/CONTRIBUTING.md

 API documentation is built in html format, and stored locally in docs/build/html/.
 This can be viewed in your browser at docs/build/html/index.html.

 The documentation is also continuously deployed via GitHub Actions, and can be viewed [here](https://congenial-adventure-mz797n5.pages.github.io).

+## Viewing benchmark performance
+The results run on every push to the main branch can be viewed [here](https://congenial-adventure-mz797n5.pages.github.io/dev/bench.index.html)